ZaidPathan/SpeechKitManager/README.md

 }
 ```

-Awesome 🙌, look as the demo project - everything explained here is implemented in that.
+Awesome 🙌, look at the demo project - everything explained here is implemented in that.

 ## Author